Cinnamon

 Pro Tips

-- Vacuum-sealed bags extend shelf life significantly
+- Vacuum-sealed storage extends shelf life to 18 months

 Origin & Heritage